azurecosmic/azurecosmic/README.md

-### Play my Life, Play the World!
+### ✌️Play my Life, Play the World!
 Live Fun Everywhere✌️

-- 🌱 I’m currently learning ...
+🌱 Currently learning 🌱
+- Java, Python
+- MongoDB

 <!--
 **azurecosmic/azurecosmic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.